chaineresearch/datastreams/README.md

 # Streaming Data Asset

-This is a fork of the Ocean Marketplace.
-See below for the README.
+This is a fork of the Ocean Marketplace for the development of the Streaming Data Asset extension.
+See below for the original README.

-Streaming Data Asset is an extension for the Marketplace that handles streaming data sources and offers time-based pricing for subscriptions.
+Streaming Data Asset is an extension that handles streaming data sources and offers time-based pricing for subscriptions.

 - For context you could read our User Story: https://kitblake.substack.com/p/data-streams-like-rain
 - A User Guide is at: https://github.com/chaineresearch/datastreams/wiki/UserGuide
 - The UI of the fork is here: https://oceanmarket-datastreams.netlify.app/
 - Known issues are in the [Issue Tracker](https://github.com/chaineresearch/datastreams/issues).
 You're welcome to open an issue.
-- The code of the initial MVP release is: https://github.com/chaineresearch/datastreams/tree/v0.1
+- The code of the initial MVP release is: https://github.com/chaineresearch/datastreams/tree/v0.2

 ## Setting up Netlify

 Developers who fork this repo will need to create a .env file for Netlify.
-You must add your `infuraId` in order to have prices calculated.
+You must add your `infuraId` in order to have prices in the UI calculated.

 <br>
 <br>